rust-lang/rust/doc/tutorial.md

 Since the Rust compiler is written in Rust, it must be built by a precompiled "snapshot" version of itself (made in an earlier state of development).
-As such, source builds require a connection to the Internet, to fetch snapshots, and an OS that can execute the available snapshot binaries.
+The source build automatically fetches these snapshots from the Internet on our supported platforms.

 Snapshot binaries are currently built and tested on several platforms: